M3STERM1ND/LifeSimulator-Small-Game/README.md

 LifeSim Arcade is a turn-based Java console game where players manage their stats, money, and security while competing through mini-games.
 Each player makes decisions that affect their hunger, happiness, hygiene, and bank balance.

 The goal is to finish with the highest overall score.
+Made with Eclipse IDE

 Features